ManuelFMartinho/weatherRiver/README.md

 # weatherRiver
-a exmaple app using riverpod
+a example app using riverpod